Tohu Matua

 • Lake Hauroko is the deepest lake in New Zealand at 466 metres deep, 18 metres deeper than the 2nd deepest – Lake Manapouri (444 metres deep)

-• The Foveaux Strait is one of the oldest commercial fisheries in New Zealand, and the iconic Bluff oyster has been harvested here for over 100 years.
-Oysters can live up to eight years, and the oysters we eat are about four to six years old.
+• Foveaux Strait is one of the oldest commercial fisheries in New Zealand, and the iconic Bluff oyster has been harvested here for over 100 years.

 • Southland is the only place in the world that has a specific species of mayfly, which is why the Brown trout can be found here.
 The Mataura River is New Zealand's most fished brown trout river.